 Actress, musician, moderator and comedian

-My everyday and vocational accompanier ´Popular Music´ is personal and unique.
+My everyday and vocational accompanier ´Pop Music´ is personal and unique.
 But I am not alone in this.
-Popular Music has an effect on everybody.
+Pop Music has an effect on everybody.
 It's exciting when either we together with the students (or the students by themselves) can figure out how popular music provides the spark."

 Anke Engelke was born in 1965 in Montreal/Canada and was brought up trilingually.
 She went to school near Cologne and is to this day unable to imagine living in another city.

 At the age of ten she sang in a children's choir, at the age of twelve she presented children's programmes on the radio – a feat she repeated at the age of twelve for television.
 She still enjoys working in radio, dubbing and television studios; her favourite dubbing roles are still "Marge" in the "Simpsons" and "Dory" in "Finding Nemo".

 Since 2011 Anke Engelke has been part of the moderator trio for the Eurovision Song Contest.
 Her first acting role was in the "Wochenshow" TV comedy sketch show.
 Her "Ladykracher" (Lady Firecracker) comedy series is regarded as the most successful German sketch format – for over ten years and after eight seasons.

 Anke Engelke has also played several roles in films, including in Detlef Buck's "Liebesluder" (Love Hussies) and Cornelia Funke's "Gespensterjäger" (Ghosthunters) as well as many others.
 Since 2013, she has hosted the WDR TV cultural programme "Anke hat Zeit" (Anke has time) and – for many years – both the opening ceremony and award presentation gala of the Berlin Film Festival in addition to the European Film Award.